The best laser levels for DIY and construction in 2023

 Pulse mode requires Heupar receiver

-The Box-1G can tackle all the same scenarios that other cross-beam lasers can, with the added advantages that come with a 510nm “Green” laser.
+We found that the Box-1G can tackle all the same scenarios that other cross-beam lasers can, and it benefits from a bright 510nm “Green” laser.
 As well as the self-leveling pendulum, which like most works within 4˚, there is a lock for manual mode, so you can take on stair laying and other tasks involving angles.

-You can expect the four batteries to keep the laser lit for four hours.
+We found that four batteries last for four hours of continual use.
 That's better than some rivals, and you can cycle through the beams with the power button to extend that time or swap the batteries with no charging if needed.
+Adding to the value, a magnetic bracket that screws into the standard tripod mount is included.
+For many tasks, there's no need to spend more.

 (Image credit: Cigman)